wp-plugins/woocommerce-multilingual/readme.txt

 = Minimum versions for WPML and modules =

-WooCommerce Multilingual checks that the following versions of WPML and its components are active:
+WooCommerce Multilingual checks that the following versions of WPML and their components are active:

 * WPML Multilingual CMS       - 3.1.5
 * WPML String Translation     - 2.0
-* WPML Translation Managenet  - 1.9
+* WPML Translation Management - 1.9
 * WPML Media                  - 2.1

 Without having all these running, WooCommerce Multilingual will not be able to run.